The Perfect 2 to 3 Days in Philadelphia Itinerary

 Longwood Gardens

 If you’re short on time in Philadelphia and want a taste of nature during your visit, head to the Longwood Gardens.
-Located just about an hour outside of Philadelphia, the gardens are a great way to spend a quiet morning or afternoon during your last day in the area.
+Located just about an hour outside the city, the gardens are a great way to spend a quiet morning or afternoon during your last day in the area.

 The garden houses over 9,000 species of plants across 1,000 acres.
-There are walking paths to enjoy the area as well as a botanic garden with fountain shows and stunning landscape.
+There are walking paths to enjoy the area as well as a botanic garden with fountain shows and stunning landscapes.

 Make sure you see the Italian Water Garden, Flower Garden Walk, and Pierce’s Woods.
 While exploring, don’t be surprised if you come across a variety of wildlife.
 A visit here is a relaxing way to conclude your visit to Philadelphia.